ChrisWoody/ChrisWoody.github.io/_posts/games/2024-08-15-robot-vs-robots.md

   - WebGL
 header:
   teaser: assets/images/robot-vs-robots/robot-vs-robots-icon.png
+excerpt: Control a robot and fight off endless enemy robots.
 ---

 First proper game using Godot.
 You control a Robot and fight off endless enemy Robots in a small area, if you get hit you fail but can try again straight away.